How To Grow Your Hair Long

 Either lay the towel over your hair and dab it dry, or wrap hair in a lightweight or microfiber towel instead.

 Wet hair is weak hair, but if you do need to detangle it make sure you do it gently and with a wide-toothed comb.
-A good hair tip for growing long hair is to start from the ends and work upwards so you avoid any excessive pulling at the roots to keep hair strong and to help it grow long.
+A good hair tip for how to grow hair out and growing long hair is to start from the ends and work upwards so you avoid any excessive pulling at the roots to keep hair strong and to help it grow long.

 Using a natural-bristled brush, do long strokes from roots to tip to help spread the natural oils across your hair so it can nourish while you sleep.
 Plus the brush will stimulate the circulation in your scalp to encourage growing long hair.

-Your body needs certain nutrients in order for it to grow long hair, so you need to make sure your levels are tip-top, particularly when it comes to Omega-3, protein, iron, zinc and numerous letters of the vitamin alphabet.
+Your body needs certain nutrients in order for it to grow long hair, so if you’re wondering how to make your hair grow longer, you need to make sure your levels are tip-top, particularly when it comes to Omega-3, protein, iron, zinc and numerous letters of the vitamin alphabet.

 Enjoy meals including salmon, spinach, lentils, eggs, sweet potatoes, walnuts, carrots, chicken and turkey to give your hair a boost.
-Learn more about this and other ways to eat yourself beautiful here.
+Learn more about other ways to eat yourself beautiful here.